Apartment

 • Great grocery stores nearby

-• Wine tastings and visits to nearby wineries can be organized on request
+• Wine tastings classes by the owner, a certified sommelier and visits to nearby wineries can be organized on request for an extra fee

 • Holidays like God in France